microsoft/app-innovation-workshop/Walkthrough Guide/12_Authentication/README.md

 - **Native client:** Yes
 - **Custom Redurect URI:** `msalcontosomaintenance://auth`

-## 4. Connect the Web Api Backend with Azure ADB2C
+## 4. Connect the Web Api Backend with Azure Active Directory

 Not that the Active Directory is set up, we can connect it to the Backend and introduce it as the Identity Provider of choice.
 As ASP.Net Core has support for authentication built-in, not much code is needed, to add Active Directory Authentication application-wide.